85th Fighter Group: Cold War

-The second predecessor of the 85th Group was the Iceland Air Defense Force, which replaced the Iceland Base Command, which had been the headquarters for Army (and later Air Force) units stationed in Iceland since 1942 and was assigned to Military Air Transport Service (MATS).
-Between 1952 and 1961, provided air defense for Iceland, operated Keflavik Airport, and furnished base support for all U.S. military forces in Iceland.
-Fighters assigned to the unit routinely intercepted Soviet Union aircraft flying in the Iceland area.
-It performed its defense mission under North Atlantic Treaty Organization (NATO) as the Air Force component of NATO Iceland Defense Force.
-Keflavik Airport was transferred to the U.S. Navy on 30 June 1961, along with base support activities.
+The second predecessor of the 85th Group was the Iceland Air Defence Force, which replaced the Iceland Base Command, which had been the headquarters for Army (and later Air Force) units stationed in Iceland since 1942 and was assigned to Military Air Transport Service (MATS).
+Between 1952 and 1961, provided air defense for Iceland, operated Keflavik Airport, and furnished base support for all Department of Defense activities in Iceland.
+Fighters assigned to the unit routinely intercepted Soviet Naval Aviation aircraft flying in the Iceland area.
+It performed its defense mission under North Atlantic Treaty Organization (NATO) as the Air Force component of NATO's Iceland Defense Force.
+It was supervised on the U.S. side by United States Atlantic Command, later United States Joint Forces Command.
+Keflavik Airport was transferred to the United States Navy on 30 June 1961, along with base support activities.

-Air Forces Iceland continued the air defense mission of Iceland as a tenant organization at Keflavik. it was transferred from MATS to Air Defense Command in 1962; Tactical Air Command in 1978 and Air Combat Command in 1992 until it was inactivated in 1993 and replaced by the 35th Wing.
+Air Forces Iceland continued the air defense mission of Iceland as a tenant organization after the Keflavik airfield became Naval Air Station Keflavik. it was transferred from MATS to Air Defense Command in 1962; Tactical Air Command in 1978 and Air Combat Command in 1992 until it was inactivated in 1993 and replaced by the 35th Wing.
 In 1994, it was consolidated with the 85th Tactical Fighter Training Wing and activated to replace the 35th Wing to serve again as the headquarters for Air Force units in Iceland, as the 85th Wing.
 It assumed the operational management of fighter and tanker aircraft deployed to Iceland to protect the nation's airspace.
 It defended U.S. national interests in the North Atlantic.
 In 2003, its 56th Rescue Squadron deployed to Liberia as part of Joint Task Force Liberia.
 It provided a U.S. presence over the capital of Monrovia towards the end of the Second Liberian Civil War and saved lives by extracting people from the United States Embassy in Monrovia.

+Reactivated in 1952, the 85th Group was an independent group comprising seven squadrons and 13 staff agencies, with more than 1300 people assigned.
+Operationally, the group was assigned to the Iceland Defense Force as part of Island Command Iceland.